What is Agile project management (APM)?

-Agile Project Management is an iterative approach to planning and guiding project processes that breaks them down into smaller cycles called sprints, or iterations.
+Agile project management (APM) is an iterative approach to planning and guiding project processes.
+It breaks project processes down into smaller cycles called sprints, or iterations.

 Just as in Agile software development, an Agile project is completed in small sections.
 In Agile software development, for instance, an iteration refers to a single development cycle.
 Each section or iteration is reviewed and critiqued by the project team, which should include representatives of the project's various stakeholders.
 Insights gained from the critique of an iteration are used to determine what the next step should be in the project.

 Agile project management focuses on working in small batches, visualizing processes and collaborating with end users to gain feedback.
 Continuous releases are also a focus, as these normally incorporate given feedback within each iteration.